arahimh/EBCPM/.github/ISSUE_TEMPLATE/executive-briefing-request.md

 9. What they do:

 **Desired Audience present**
-Please list the members of the executive team you would like in attendance please be sure to list 2-4 in case desired members cannot attend.
+Please list the members of the executive team you would like in attendance please be sure to list 2-4 in case desired members cannot attend or have other executive functions to tend to.

 **Objectives**
 Please explain desired outcome of the EBC.